infrapot/hykube/README.md

 ### CRDs fragmentation

-Another example of K8S limitations is the issue with handling high amounts of CRDs, which cause fragmentation of libraries to handle hyperscaler resources, e.g., Crosspl   ane has [150+ libraries to handle AWS services](https://marketplace.upbound.io/providers/upbound/provider-family-aws/v1.10.0/providers).
+Another example of K8S limitations is the issue with handling high amounts of CRDs, which cause fragmentation of libraries to handle hyperscaler resources, e.g., Crossplane has [150+ libraries to handle AWS services](https://marketplace.upbound.io/providers/upbound/provider-family-aws/v1.10.0/providers).

 ### ETCD is hard to manage